Lady Diana Cooper: Birth and youth

 Lady Diana Olivia Winifred Maud Manners was born at 23A Bruton Street in Mayfair, London, on 29 August 1892.
 Her mother, who was a devotee of the author George Meredith, named her daughter after the titular character in Meredith's novel Diana of the Crossways.
-Officially the youngest daughter of the 8th Duke of Rutland and his wife, the Duchess of Rutland, Lady Diana's biological father was the writer Harry Cust.
-As early as 1908, various pamphlets were being circulated by a former governess claiming that Cust fathered Diana Manners, and David Lindsay (a distant cousin of her mother) noted in his diary that the resemblance was said to be striking.
-Lady Diana herself did not become aware of this until it was casually mentioned to her by Edward Horner at a party after she had come out into society, though "It didn’t seem to matter—I was devoted to my father and I liked Harry Cust too."
-She later wrote to a friend that "I am cheered very much by Tom Jones on bastards and I like to see myself as a living monument to incontinence."
+Lady Diana was officially the youngest daughter of the 8th Duke of Rutland and his wife, the Duchess of Rutland, but her biological father was the writer Harry Cust.
+As early as 1908, various pamphlets were being circulated by a former governess claiming that Cust fathered Diana Manners, and Lord Balcarres, a distant cousin of her mother, noted in his diary that the resemblance was said to be striking.
+Lady Diana herself did not become aware of this until it was casually mentioned to her by Edward Horner at a party after she had come out into society, but "It didn’t seem to matter—I was devoted to my father and I liked Harry Cust too".
+She later wrote to a friend, "I am cheered very much by Tom Jones on bastards and I like to see myself as a living monument to incontinence".

-In her prime, she had the widespread reputation as the most beautiful young woman in England, and appeared in countless profiles, photographs and articles in newspapers and magazines.
-She became active in the Coterie, an influential group of young English aristocrats and intellectuals of the 1910s whose prominence and numbers were cut short by the First World War.
-Some see them as people ahead of their time, precursors of the Jazz Age.
+In her prime, she was regarded as the most beautiful young woman in England, appearing in countless profiles, photographs and articles in newspapers and magazines.
+She was an active member of the Coterie, an influential group of young English aristocrats and intellectuals of the 1910s whose prominence and numbers dwindled during the First World War.
+Some view them as prophetic precursors of the Jazz Age.

 Lady Diana was the most famous of the group, which included Raymond Asquith (son of H. H. Asquith, the prime minister), Patrick Shaw-Stewart, Edward Horner, Sir Denis Anson, Billy and Julian Grenfell, and Duff Cooper.
 Diana nurtured a love for the married Asquith, and she became close friends with both him and his wife, Katherine.

-His death in the First World War devastated her, and was compounded by the loss of other men in her circle: Horner, Charles Lister, Julian and Billy Grenfell and Shaw-Stewart in the war; Anson by drowning.
+His death in the First World War devastated her and was compounded by the loss of other men in her circle: Horner, Charles Lister, Julian and Billy Grenfell and Shaw-Stewart in the war; Anson by drowning.
 Lady Diana married Cooper, one of her circle of friends' last surviving male members, in June 1919.
-It was not a popular choice with Diana's parents who took a dim view of his lack of title and wealth, and his drinking, gambling and womanising.
+It was not a popular choice with Diana's parents, who took a dim view of his lack of title and wealth and his drinking, gambling and womanising.
 They had hopes for a marriage to the Prince of Wales.
-As for Cooper, he once impulsively wrote a letter to Lady Diana, before their marriage, declaring, "I hope everyone you like better than me will die very soon."
+As for Cooper, he once impulsively wrote a letter to Lady Diana before their marriage that declared, "I hope everyone you like better than me will die very soon".

 In 1929, she gave birth to her only child, John Julius Cooper, later the 2nd Viscount Norwich and known as John Julius Norwich, who became a writer and broadcaster.